orm-fux/es-inspector/README.md

 ![Tree Result](images/result-view_tree.png)

-The table view allows you to re-order the columns via drag-&-drop of the column headers, as well as sorting by column on the column headers.
+The table view allows you to re-order the columns via drag-&-drop of the column headers, as well as sorting by column by clicking on the column headers.

 ![Table Result](images/result-view_table.png)